fabiano182/losant-react-experience/README.md

 ## Developing

-First, create a `.env.local` in the project root, which will override any values defined in your `.env` file.
+To develop the user interface in your local environment, start by creating a `.env.local` in the project root, which will override any values defined in your `.env` file.
+Included is a `.env.local.example` file; you may simply change the name of this file to `.env.local` to begin development.

 At the very least, the file should include this line:

 ```txt
 PUBLIC_URL=''